priyatam/pie/README.md

 > You know you have reached perfection in design, not when there is nothing more to add, but when there is nothing more to be taken away -- Antoine de Saint-Exupery

 ## Abstract
-Have you ever asked someone to put their content—text and images, on a custom designed website?
+Have you ever asked someone to show their content on the web?

-Reality check: evaluate a CMS, understand templating concepts, filter programming languages, pick a framework, read docs on internals to customize a workflow, create or tweak existing css, check browser compatibility and mobile-readiness and responsiveness, add plugins for simple logic, and finally, evaluate hosting and pricing options, and so on.
+Reality check: evaluate a CMS, understand templating, filter programming languages, pick a framework, read the docs to customize a workflow, create or tweak existing css, check browser compatibility and mobile-readiness and responsiveness, add plugins for simple logic, and finally, evaluate hosting and pricing options, and so on.

 Seriously.

 These toolkits are built for developers.
 For different abstractions.

-It requires a lot of work for an average, yet smart user to perform simple tasks, like moving content from one site to another, changing design on the fly, modifying templates that are user-friendly, adding basic logic to analyze, filter, and distribute content to other apps.
+It requires a lot of work for an average user to perform simple tasks, like moving content from one site to another, changing design, modifying templates that are user-friendly, adding simple logic to analyze, filter, and distribute content to apps and devices.

 Things shouldn’t be this way.
 Not in 2013.